More details revealed for Bob Dylan's Philosophy Of Modern Song

 Fresh information has emerged about the audiobook edition of Bob Dylan‘s new book, The Philosophy Of Modern Song.

-The book and its accompanying audio version are released on November 8 via Simon & Schuster.
+The book and its accompanying audio version are released in November via Simon & Schuster.
 The book compiles essays focusing on songs by other artists, including Nina Simone, Elvis Costello and Hank Williams.

 The audiobook clocks in at 7 hours, according to the Simon & Schuster website.